NSCU-CSC517/LearningRails/RubyExercises/collection_operators/README.md

 * Drag and drop ALL files from `exercise/` directory of the desired exercise
   * No need to change/modify any files
   * Keep hierarchical structure of `exercise/` directory as is
-* Set the name for the new CS50 Sandbox
+* Set distinct name for the new CS50 Sandbox (e.g. Collection Operators Exercise Ruby)
 * Get sharable link and share it with students in the corresponding Google form

 ## Solution
-To test, view, and share solution for the exercise see content of the `solution/` directory of the corresponding exercise.
+To test, view, and share solution for the exercise see content of the `solution/` directory.

 No need to change content of the `solution/` directory.